StStroh/supplementsafetybiblev2/STRIPE_CHECKOUT_FIX_COMPLETE.md

 ## Summary

+Successfully fixed the 401 Unauthorized error by:
-Successfully replaced `create-checkout-session.cjs` with streamlined authentication flow that properly validates Supabase user tokens before creating Stripe checkout sessions.
+1. Replacing `create-checkout-session.cjs` with streamlined authentication flow
+2. Fixing frontend request payload to match backend API contract

+**Root Cause:** Frontend was sending `{ plan, cadence }` but backend expected only `{ plan }`.
+This mismatch caused the backend to fail validation even when authentication was valid.

 ## Files Changed